Search

 Do the following to be a better bartender and keep yourself and your patrons safe:

 • Check IDs carefully: Always verify the age of anyone ordering a drink, look for signs of tampering, and check the expiration date.
-Use an ID scanner like those made by Minor Decliner for added security.
+For added security, use an ID scanner like those made by Minor Decliner.

-• Recognize signs of intoxication: Slurred speech, watery red eyes, lack of eye focus, argumentative behavior, and a lack of coordination (stumbling, swaying, or falling) can all be signs someone has been over served.
+• Recognize signs of intoxication: Slurred speech, watery red eyes, lack of eye focus, argumentative behavior, and a lack of coordination (stumbling, swaying, or falling) are all signs someone has been over-served.

-• Limit alcohol consumption: Only serve patrons one drink at a time and avoid serving them another before they’ve finished the last drink they ordered.
+• Limit alcohol consumption: Serve patrons one drink at a time and avoid serving them another before they finish the last drink they ordered.
 Adopt a zero-tolerance policy for drinking games, which can lead to intoxication.

 • Offer non-alcoholic alternatives: Make water, soda, and other non-alcoholic beverages readily available.
 Encourage eating while drinking with a snack menu.